takuto-NA/step-standards-explained/docs/getting-started.md

 1. What STEP is (from an implementer's perspective)
 2. First step: Reading a STEP file
+3. **[STEP File Basics](../format/step-file-basics.md)**: Understanding syntax and structure fundamentals
-3. Recommended tools and resources
+4. Recommended tools and resources
-4. What to read next
+5. What to read next

 ---